Shrikavya23/Detection-of-DDoS-Attack/README.md

 * Testing and Metrics:Testing the model on an unseen data and metrics chosen for evaluation – accuracy, precision, recall, and F1-score.
 * Overfitting check:To check for overfitting, compare performance on training and validation sets, use cross-validation, and plot learning curves.

+  ## Dataset Description
+  The CICDDoS-2019 dataset is a comprehensive dataset designed for researching Distributed Denial of Service (DDoS) attack detection.
+Collected by the Canadian Institute for Cybersecurity, this dataset includes a variety of DDoS attack types captured in a simulated environment with realistic background traffic.
+It contains labeled network traffic data, including packet captures (PCAPs) and flow features, which can be used to train and evaluate machine learning models for detecting DDoS attacks.